neohugo/neohugo/docs/content/en/_common/installation/04-build-from-source.md

 ## Build from source

-To build the extended or extended/deploy edition from source you must:
+To build Hugo from source you must:

 1. Install [Git]
 1. Install [Go] version 1.23.0 or later